 Mandi (mitrigotart.it) An introductory course to Friulian, by Mitri Gotart, in the format of a manual with audio files.
 The site appears to be full of broken links; however, you should still be able to download most of the text and audio files related to the course.

-O impari il furlan (filologicafriulana.it) An online course in Friulian made available by the Societât Filologjiche Furlane; devised for children, it might still prove useful to you for its sound files and thematic vocabulary.
+O impari il furlan (filologicafriulana.it) An online Friulian language course made available by the Societât Filologjiche Furlane; devised for children, it might still prove useful to you for its Friulian sound files and thematic vocabulary.

-Paolo Roseano (weebly.com) If you can read Italian, this is an excellent guide to the grammar of standard Friulian.
+Paolo Roseano (weebly.com) If you can read Italian, this is an excellent guide to standard Friulian grammar.
 Note: clicking on the link will open a PDF.

-Gramatiche fonetiche furlane (scribd.com) A detailed work by Sandri Carrozzo on the pronunciation of Friulian, written in the same language.
+Gramatiche fonetiche furlane (scribd.com) A detailed work by Sandri Carrozzo on Friulian pronunciation, written in the same language.

 Read in Friulian